 If the squatter on your property has done any of the illegal things listed above, you may have grounds to serve them with an unconditional quit notice.
 Otherwise, the other notices might be your best option for getting rid of squatters.

 Whether or not the squatter fights the eviction, a landlord or landowner cannot self-evict them.
 They cannot be removed by anyone but a law enforcement officer and a court order or squatter can sue for damages.

 After an eviction case is won, a law enforcement officer must be called if the tenant or squatter refuses to leave the property.
 If they have left personal property behind, the landowner must inform them in writing that they have 21 days to retrieve their property.
 After those 21 days, the landlord may dispose of or sell the property.

 The only way that the local police can help with this matter is if the squatter is committing a criminal trespass and needs to be immediately removed.
 Otherwise, owners may call the sheriff to help with these situations.

 Tips for Protecting Yourself from Squatters in Arizona

 - Secure the property by making sure that all doors and windows are locked and that all entrances are blocked.

-- Call the sheriff (and not the local police) to remove squatters from the premises if they do not leave
+- Call the sheriff to remove squatters from the premises if they do not leave.